O-nyx/O-nyx/README.md

 - 👋 Hi, I’m Ons
-- 👀 I’m interested in Coding, Gaming 🎮 and Comics and Fantasy books 📚
+- 👀 I’m interested in Coding👩‍💻, Gaming 🎮 and Comics and Fantasy books 📚
 - 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on Web and Android Apps!